Packaging

 The Instruments:

-The MCN houses two wafer dicing instruments - the Disco DAD321 automated dicing saw, for wet dicing processes, and the Dynatex DTX - Scriber/Breaker for dry processing.
-For bonding, MCN’s wire bonders are Kulicke & Soffa Wedge and Ball Bonders.
+For bonding, MCN’s wire bonder include Wedge and Ball Bonders.
 They are used for both gold and aluminium bonding.

 MCN also houses the FS Bondtec - Series 58 Wedge and Ball Bonder, with two exchangeable bond heads.
 The Ball-Wedge Bonder 5810, used for gold wire bonding and the Deep-Access Wedge-Wedge Bonder 5832 used for both gold and aluminium bonding.